-This Policy applies to all employees of Stanislaus County, including volunteers, contract employees, supervisory employees, department heads, and elected officials.
-All employees shall receive a copy of this Policy and shall sign a written acknowledgment that they have received and read a copy of the policy.
-A copy of this acknowledgment shall be placed in the employee's official personnel file.
+This Policy applies to all employees of Stanislaus County, including volunteers, interns, contract employees, supervisory employees, department heads, and elected officials.
+All employees shall review and acknowledge this Policy electronically in PeopleSoft and a record of such acknowledgment shall be maintained electronically as part of the employee's personnel record.